-- distributable profits from property held by the company: - we believe that these profits should be taken into account after deducting depreciation: the notional reduction provided for under Article L.214-81 that reduces the basis subject to the distribution requirement only affects property held directly by the SPPICAV, and therefore corresponds in practice to the depreciation principle that would have been applied in a trading entity; - furthermore, as distribution requirements are determined at the level of the SPPICAV, interest recognised on current account advances granted by the SPPICAV to its subsidiary are not deducted from this revenue (see Q48 on the treatment of interest received by SPPICAVs); - given that distributable capital gains are by definition net of costs, we do not think that acquisition costs should be deducted from property profits, but recorded under the cost price of the corresponding property, as is the case for SPPICAVs.
+- distributable profits from property held by the company: - we believe that these profits should be taken into account after deducting depreciation: the notional reduction provided for under Article L.214-81 that reduces the basis subject to the distribution requirement only affects property held directly by the SPPICAV, and therefore corresponds in practice to the depreciation principle that would have been applied in a trading entity, - furthermore, as distribution requirements are determined at the level of the SPPICAV, interest recognised on current account advances granted by the SPPICAV to its subsidiary are not deducted from this revenue (see Q48 on the treatment of interest received by SPPICAVs), - given that distributable capital gains are by definition net of costs, we do not think that acquisition costs should be deducted from property profits, but recorded under the cost price of the corresponding property, as is the case for SPPICAVs;

-capital gains on property disposals carried out by the company: as mentioned above, we believe that capital gains on property disposals should be determined net of costs, as for SPPICAVs.
+• capital gains on property disposals carried out by the company: as mentioned above, we believe that capital gains on property disposals should be determined net of costs, as for SPPICAVs.

-These distribution requirement principles apply to SPPICAV profits.
+The distribution requirement principles are applied to SPPICAV profits for tax purposes only, with no impact on the accounts.
 Profits and capital gains generated by subsidiaries not subject to CIT are taken into account regardless of their actual allocation.

-Q53.
+Q56.
 How should distributable amounts that exceed distribution requirements be allocated?